keefo/NeewerLite/README.md

 The 'left' is the name I give one of my light.
 You could change your light's name in the app and use it in this command.

+Another way to test these commands is to copy a command(the string in the double quote) into your browser address bar, and press enter.

+For example,

 ### How to use script to integrate with Elgato Stream Deck?

 Read this [Integrate with Elgato Stream Deck](./Docs/Integrate-with-streamdeck.md)